 3-1.
 Enhance recruitment and retention of exemplary faculty to advance the research enterprise.

-A solid, talented faculty base is essential for sustaining our research program at a high level.
-We will continue to support and expand opportunities for faculty to conduct research to maintain a strong evidence-based curriculum and clinical care program.
+Rationale: A talented and diverse faculty base is essential for sustaining our research program at a high level.
+We will continue to support and expand opportunities for faculty to conduct research to generate new knowledge that can inform clinical education and patient care.
 Strengthening UFCD’s translational and clinical research enterprise is a focus.